-We require a £500 deposit to secure a reservation on the home that you wish to buy, subject to our confirmation that you are eligible to proceed.
-At the point when your reservation deposit is taken, the price of the property is fixed and this will remain so with an expectation that you will exchange contracts within 34 days.
-The deposit (£500) will be deducted from the purchase price on completion.
-The deposit is non-refundable if you withdraw without reason or falsify information on any application associated with buying a home from us.
+You'll need to pay £500 to secure the reservation on the home you wish to buy.
+At this point, the price of your home is fixed, and this will remain so with an expectation that you will exchange contracts within 34 working days.
+This deposit will be deducted from the purchase price on completion.

-Survey and mortgage arrangement fees £1,500 (estimate)
+Survey and mortgage arrangement fees: £1,500